 Years later, the abandoned piano teacher had swallowed her pride in the wake of my departure and restored her affection by sending a congratulatory note after my Mozart concerto performance at the New York City High School of Performing Arts.
 By then, I was 15 and studying with my beloved, long sought after teacher, Lillian Freundlich whom I’d met through her nephew, Douglas Freundlich, a Merrywood Music camper (Lenox, MA)

-As I had hoped, Mrs. Freundlich went back to the beginning, awakened me to the singing tone dimension of the piano, and had me playing individual notes for the first weeks of study.
-In the process, I realized that the way I balanced my fingers with the relaxed support of my arms could create the resonating sound I had always imagined.
+As I had hoped, Mrs. Freundlich went back to the beginning, awakened me to the singing tone dimension of the piano, and had me play individual notes for the first weeks of study.
+In the process, I realized that the way I balanced my fingers with the relaxed support of my buoyant arms could create the resonating sound I had always imagined.
 Each lesson brought a revelation that compared to a child’s first encounter with a sunset.

 The sad part of my musical relationship with Lillian was its premature ending.
 No sooner than I’d set foot in her ethereal musical space with its ebony shining grand pianos, Persian rugs, and window view of Riverside Drive, I had to leave and make my rite of passage to the Oberlin Conservatory.
 That’s where all signs led.
 No other destination was planned since Mrs. F. was an alumna and had carefully groomed me for this next phase of my life.